William Simms (instrument maker): Early life

-He was born in Birmingham, the second of nine children of William Simms (1763-1828), a toy maker.
-Soon after William Simm's birth the family moved to London so that William Simms Sr. could help his ailing father, James Simms, who had a jewellery business in Whitecross Street.
-This business was soon converted to the manufacture of optical instruments.
-William Sr. prospered and in 1804 he was elected a Freeman of the City.
+Simms was born in Birmingham, the second of nine children of William Simms, Sr. (1763-1828), a toy maker.
+Soon after young Simms's birth the family moved to London so that his father could help his ailing father, James Simms, who had a jewellery business in Whitecross Street.
+This concern was soon converted to the manufacture of optical instruments.
+William Sr., prospered and in 1804 he was elected a Freeman of the City.

-William Simms Jr. was sent in January 1806 to be educated in mathematics by a Mr. Hayward.
-After two years education in January 1808 he was apprenticed to Thomas Penstone, a member of the Worshipful Company of Goldsmiths.
-However William's interests lay elsewhere and in 1808 he was apprenticed to his father.
+Simms was sent in January 1806 to be educated in mathematics by a Mr. Hayward.
+After two years study he was apprenticed in January 1808 to Thomas Penstone, a member of the Worshipful Company of Goldsmiths.
+However Simms's interests lay elsewhere, and in 1808 he was re-apprenticed to his father.

 Career

-He was elected a Freeman of the Worshipful Company of Goldsmiths in 1815 and set up in business for himself, working until 1818 at his father's Blackfriars premises.
+Simms was elected a Freeman of the Worshipful Company of Goldsmiths in 1815, and set up in business for himself, working until 1818 at his father's Blackfriars premises.
 His elder brother James was already establishing his own reputation for navigational instruments.

-William Simms' chief interest was the division of the circle, the accuracy of which was essential to the manufacture of accurate scientific instruments.
+Simms' chief interest was the division of the circle, the accuracy of which was essential to the manufacture of accurate scientific instruments.
 He became a correspondent of Thomas Jones, who brought him into contact with the instrument maker Edward Troughton and also persuaded him to join the Royal Society for the encouragement of Arts, Manufactures & Commerce.
 Here he met the engineer Bryan Donkin, and also Colonel Colby of the Ordnance Survey.